Apple's iTunes, App Stores back online after unusually long outage

 Revenue from services, which encompasses everything from iTunes and the App Store to licensing, amounted to almost $4.8 billion in its fiscal first quarter, or more than 6 percent of overall sales.

-Shares of Apple, which apologised to users publicly, closed 1.8 percent lower at $122.24 on Wednesday.
+Shares of Apple, which apologized to users publicly, closed 1.8 percent lower at $122.24 on Wednesday.

 A similar outage occurred in early September, according to appleinsider.com.